-Criteria for written work: Unless specifically noted otherwise, all written work submitted should be typed in Microsoft WORDTM, double-spaced, in 12-point Times New Roman font, pages numbered, and have 1" margins on all sides.
-All work submitted should follow APA 7th edition guidelines for formatting and bibliographical citations.
+- Criteria for written work: Unless specifically noted otherwise, all written work submitted should be double-spaced, in 12-point Times New Roman font, pages numbered, and have 1" margins on all sides.
+All work submitted should follow APA 7th edition guidelines for formatting, in-text citations and works-cited list.
+Submission files are to be uploaded into Blackboard in Microsoft WORD[TM] (.doc, .docx); submissions uploaded in PDF or .pages format will not be evaluated due to limitations with SafeAssign Originality Report tool in Blackboard.
 Please note that editing services are not provided in this course; submitted work will be closely evaluated for proper format.
-Feedback will focus on creative problem solving and conceptual development of ideas.

-Distance Education Statement: Students enrolled in distance education courses have equal access to the university's academic support services, such as library resources, online databases, and instructional technology support.
+Feedback will focus on creative problem solving and conceptual development of ideas. - Distance Education Statement: Students enrolled in distance education courses have equal access to the university's academic support services, such as library resources, online databases, and instructional technology support.
 For more information about accessing these resources, visit the SRSU website.
 Students should correspond using Sul Ross email accounts and submit online assignments through Blackboard, which requires secure login.
 Students enrolled in distance education courses at Sul Ross are expected to adhere to all policies pertaining to academic honesty and appropriate student conduct, as described in the student handbook.
-Students in web-based courses must maintain appropriate equipment and software, according to the needs and requirements of the course, as outlined on the SRSU website.
+Students in web-based courses, as outlined on the SRSU website.
 Directions for filing a student complaint are located in the student handbook.